grimm-labs/grimm-mobile-app/README.md

 **User Responsibilities**

-- Secure your device with a strong PIN/password
 - Keep your device updated with latest security patches
 - Backup your seed phrase securely (offline, physically)
 - Never share your seed phrase with anyone